Diverse market models of competing Brownian particles with splits and mergers: Formal construction

-which is bounded away from zero, namely $\, \gamma^\mu_* (\cdot) \ge \big( \si^2_0\, \de \,\big) / 2 >0\,$; we owe this observation to Dr. Robert \textsc{Fernholz}.
-See Proposition 3.1 in \cite{FK2005}, or Example 11.1 in \cite{FK2009}, for the significance of such a positive lower bound in the context of arbitrage relative to the market portfolio with a fixed number of companies. \end{rmk}
+We owe this observation to Dr. Robert \textsc{Fernholz}.
+See Proposition~3.1 in \cite{FK2005}, or Example~11.1 in \cite{FK2009}, for the significance of such a positive lower bound in the context of arbitrage relative to the market portfolio with a fixed number of companies. \end{rmk}

-\subsection{Portfolios and Associated Wealth processes}
+\subsection{Portfolios and associated wealth processes}